Want to play well? Stop using ocarina tabs!

 Like any skill, it must be developed starting from the basics:

-• You'd want to start out with a very small range of notes.
+- You'd want to start with a minimal range of notes.

-• Get a friend to play you a simple melody using those notes.
+- Get a friend to play a simple melody to you using those notes.

-As you get better, you can start increasing the range of notes used, and also playing longer melodies.
-How to develop this skill is is covered in the article The basics of playing the ocarina by ear.
+As you improve, you can start increasing the range of notes used and playing longer, more complex melodies.
+How to develop this skill is covered in the article The basics of playing the ocarina by ear.

-Playing by ear is a very useful skill to develop as there are details in human performances that sheet music cannot represent, subtle changes in rhythm and pitch that bring a performance to life.
+Playing by ear is a valuable skill to develop, as there are details in human performances that sheet music cannot capture, such as subtle changes in rhythm and pitch that bring a performance to life.

-Also, you may find it easier to learn melodies by ear, instead of reading sheet music, that's fine.
-Different people will find one or the other approach easier than the other.
-What I'd suggest is to just try both and see which feels the most natural for you.
+Also, you may find it easier to learn melodies by ear instead of reading sheet music; that's fine.
+Different people will find one approach easier than the other.
+Both skills are helpful, so I'd suggest trying both methods and see which one feels most natural for you.